What is low vision?

 Low vision is diagnosed when vision cannot be fully corrected with glasses, contact lenses, or eye surgery— allowing you to participate in every day activities.
 It is often accompanied by blurred vision, blind spots or tunnel vision— and may also be called legal blindness.

-Low vision may prevent you from driving, watching TV, reading, using a computer or being involved in your favorite hobbies such as playing cards or knitting.
+Low vision may prevent you from driving, watching TV, reading, using a computer or participating in your favorite hobbies.

 Low vision usually affects older adults, as it is generally caused by ocular diseases that are more common in older adults.